willmarino/risk-analysis-poc/README.md

 * Make sure to set all the env variables laid out in the .env.example file
 * I have gitignored the sample data from this repo, so you will need to add it
   * Run `mkdir csv_data`
-  * Drop in the csv sample data as `csv_data/sb.csv`
+  * Drop in the csv sample data as `$project_dir/csv_data/sb.csv`
-  * The code does store csv data in this folder as a sort of intermediate product, I found it helpful while debugging
+  * The code often stores csv data in this folder as a sort of intermediate product, I found it helpful while debugging and referencing things like feature names
-* Set up zilliz cloud, and make sure the cluster endpoint, auth token, and collection name are all set in a `.env.dev`file
+* Set up zilliz cloud, and make sure the cluster endpoint, and auth token are set in a file named `.env.dev` in the project root
-  * Collection creation and deletion must be done manually
+  * Collection creation and dropping must be done manually
   * Make sure two collections are created, sbl_train, and sbl_val
   * Should be configured for 13 dimensions and use auto_id
   * Add an additional attribute "status" which is used to hold the loan acceptance var